-The fact that data base technology is the highest ranking technology suggests that this sector still considers the development and implementation of data bases-a technology that has been around for many years-a priority.
-It also confirms the traditional centralized mainframe orientation of the sales and marketing sector.
+The fact that data base technology ranks higher than the ratings given by all cross-industry sectors combined confirms that this sector still considers the development and implementation of data base-a technology that has been around for many years-a priority.
+In fact, as indicated in the next subsection, new DB2 implementations are still a major vendor activity.
+It also confirms the traditional centralized mainframe orientation of the accounting sector.